 Discuss and Agree Upon Pricing and Fees

-It is important that you clearly understand the cost to hire a private investigator.
+You must clearly understand the cost of hiring a private investigator.
 Agree on pricing upfront before hiring a private investigator.
 Discuss requirements for a retainer, hourly fees, flat fees, expense reimbursement, etc. If you know anyone who has hired a detective in the past, ask them what a fair price would be.

 Discuss and agree upon the services you wish the private eye to provide and the results you expect.
 If both parties clearly understand the expectations, it is easier to gauge performance and increases the likelihood that both parties will be satisfied with the results.
 In addition, having a signed contract is always a good idea.

-Also, it is important to note that some professionals will charge a “no-hit fee” for conducting a search, even if they don’t find the person you’re looking for.
+Also, it is important to note that some professionals will charge a “no-hit fee” for searching, even if they don’t find the person you’re looking for.
 This is standard practice, as they are still performing the work.

 Next on the list of tips for hiring a private investigator is a reminder to check out the investigator’s social media presence.
 This is a step that most people tend to skip, but one that could provide some of the best insight into the character of the investigator or agency.

 Check their website.
 Do they have one?
 If so, is it a quality site with good information?
 We recommend checking out their website before making a phone call.
 Use our Private Investigator Directory to find links to the website.
 If the website doesn’t exist, or the link to the website is dead, they may be out of business.

 Visit their social media profiles.
 Browse their posts to see what they are talking about or commenting on.
 Are they sharing helpful information?
 Do they appear to be an expert in their field?
 Are they engaging in online arguments, using profanity, etc.?